phac-nml/sequenoscope/README.md

 | `is_uniq` | Indicates whether the read is unique within the sample manifest file (`TRUE` if unique, also see note 2 below). |
 | `contig_id` | Identifier for the contig to which the read is mapped, if applicable. |

-**Notes:**
+>[!Note]
-1. `is_mapped` refers to whether or not a read is mapped to any sequence in the multi-sequence FASTA reference file provided by the user.
+>1. `is_mapped` refers to whether or not a read is mapped to any sequence in the multi-sequence FASTA reference file provided by the user.
 If true, the `contig_id` is provided.
-2. `is_uniq` refers to whether or not a read is unique throughout the sample manifest file.
+>2. `is_uniq` refers to whether or not a read is unique throughout the sample manifest file.
 In ONT sequencing, a read may be processed multiple times if the decision is labelled as `signal_negative` or `No_decision` before a final decision is made on whether to allow the read to continue sequencing or not.

 ### sample manifest summary report format